 Bar SardineAddress and Info

-Bar Sardine, a tiny West Village spot that seems tailor-made for first date drinks, probably wouldn't be your first thought when looking for a great burger, especially with Corner Bistro just a few blocks away.
-But the Fedora Burger (named after Gabe Stulman's other venture just a few doors down) is arguably one of the city's most interesting: a juicy Pat LaFrieda patty topped with smoked cheddar and BBQ mayo, which add flavor that's at once smoky and sweet, plus crispy shoestring fries that give it a texture you won't find on any other burger in New York.
+Bar Sardine, a tiny West Village spot that's tailor-made for first date drinks, probably isn't your first thought when looking for a great burger, especially with Corner Bistro just a few blocks away.
+But the Fedora Burger (named after owner Gabe Stulman's other venture just a few doors down) is arguably one of the city's most interesting: a juicy Pat LaFrieda patty topped with smoked cheddar and BBQ mayo, which add flavor that's at once smoky and sweet, plus crispy shoestring fries for some crunchy texture.
 It all comes together with red onions and pickles on a well-toasted, flattened bun that despite your best intentions will absolutely need to be cut in half in order to be consumed.

 BoilermakerAddress and Info

-Boilermaker lives up to its name, as it's completely full of men who make boilers for a living.
+Boilermaker lives up to its name, as it's completely full of people who make boilers for a living.
 Just kidding!
-They do beer and shot combos.
-But in addition to Narragansett and Ancient Age bourbon, it's also home to a burger from Miguel Trinidad, of nearby Filipino favorite Jeepney.
-It's relatively cheap ($11 for a double, $8 for a single, plus an extra dollar for bacon and cheese) and comes topped with Jeepney's Atchara -- traditional pickled vegetables from the Philippines that pair an intriguing sweet & sour taste with the meat.
+The bar does beer and shot combos.
+But in addition to Sixpoint and Johnny Drum Private Stock, it's also home to an excellent burger from Miguel Trinidad, of nearby Filipino favorite Jeepney.
+It's relatively cheap ($11 for a double, $8 for a single, plus an extra dollar for bacon and cheese) and comes topped with Jeepney's Atchara -- traditional pickled vegetables from the Philippines that pair an interesting sweet & sour taste with the meat.